ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 10. Sampling and Chance Errors (part 2)

 - :card_index: __Dates__: Oct 29-31, Nov 02
-- :paperclip: __Topics__: A central problem in statistics is to obtain information about a population, a collection of units, without examining every unit in the population—only a sample from the population.
+- :paperclip: __Topics__: Recall that one of the goals of inference is to draw a conclusion about a population on the basis of a random sample from the population.
+This involves using a probability model that describes the long-run behavior of sample measurements.
+In this part of the course we continue to develop the probability machinery that underlies inference (i.e. drawing conclusions from sample data).
 - :file_folder: __Notes__:
     + Sampling distributions
     + Chance errors